nambhine1/Vitis-/README.md

 >$ /home/semi/Vitis-Tutorials/docs/my-first-program/reference-files/src

-host.cpp host code
+host.cpp: is the host code

-host.hpp host code
+host.hpp:is library used by host.cpp

-vadd.cpp kernel function
+vadd.cpp :kernel function

 you can reffered with the code i change to do c = a * b , I modify the host.cpp and vadd.cpp